 10:42 PM: Delays in the publication of results in North Carolina

-The North Carolina Board of Elections is experiencing delays in the release of data due to a surge in data transmission from multiple counties.
+The North Carolina State Board of Elections is experiencing delays in the publication of data due to a surge in data transmission from multiple counties.
 Local officials have reported that they are sharing the results as quickly as possible.

-10:39 PM: Trump's strategy in Arizona: a risky bet with external organizations.
+10:39 PM: Trump's strategy in Arizona: a risky bet with outside organizations.

 Trump's campaign has relied on external conservative groups like Turning Point Action to mobilize voters in Arizona, leaving much of the local organization in the hands of these groups.
-This innovative and untested approach will be put to the test tonight, particularly in the key state of Arizona.
+This innovative and untested approach will be tested tonight, particularly in the key state of Arizona.

 10:38 PM: First reactions to the projected results.